Unconditional Priors Matter! Improving Conditional Generation of Fine-Tuned Diffusion Models: Conclusion

 \section{Conclusion}

 We presented a novel, training-free approach to improving the generation quality of a CFG-based fine-tuned conditional diffusion model by replacing the low-quality unconditional noise with richer unconditional noise from a separate pretrained base diffusion model.
 We validated our approach across a range of diffusion models trained for distinct conditional generation, including image variation~\cite{xu2023versatile}, image editing~\cite{brooks2023instructpix2pix}, novel view synthesis~\cite{liu2023zero}, and video generation~\cite{xing2025dynamicrafter}.
-Notably, we find that the separate pretrained diffusion model can have different weights and architecture from the original base model. \paragraph{Limitations.} Although our method is training-free, it involves loading a second model into memory which increases memory cost.
+Notably, we find that the separate pretrained diffusion model can have different weights and architecture from the original base model.

+\paragraph{Limitations and Discussions.} Although our method is training-free, it involves loading a second model into memory which increases memory cost.
 Furthermore, we can no longer parallelize computation as done in CFG, resulting in slight inference time overhead.
-However, the inference speed is only slightly affected as shown in the \textbf{Appendix}.

-\paragraph{Discussions.} Our method significantly improves diverse fine-tuned diffusion models, but proves less effective for fine-tuning methods that incorporate adapter networks, such as ControlNet~\cite{zhang2023adding} and GLIGEN~\cite{li2023gligen}, which exhibit less degradation in unconditional priors.
+However, the inference speed is only slightly affected as shown in the \textbf{supplementary}.
+Our method significantly improves diverse fine-tuned diffusion models, but is less effective for adapter-based fine-tuning methods such as ControlNet~\cite{zhang2023adding} and GLIGEN~\cite{li2023gligen}, which exhibit less degradation in unconditional priors.
 Identifying unconditional priors for these advanced fine-tuning techniques would be a valuable future direction.